-The Career Development Center (CDC) at UMass Dartmouth assists its students by integrating the areas of career development, job opportunities, internships, and technology into their academic experience.
+The Career Center at UMass Dartmouth assists its students by integrating the areas of career development, job opportunities, internships, and technology into their academic experience.
 For further information on their services, please visit their offices in the Campus Center.

 The Counseling Center provides a range of services to help students develop improved coping skills to address emotional, interpersonal and academic concerns.
 It provides individual, couples and group counseling, and psychiatric services.
 The Center offers primarily short-term counseling, and will help students initiate referrals to community-based services when students need specialized or longer term services.

 If students are engaged in any inappropriate, but non-threatening behavior, please report it to the office of Student Affairs, located in the Campus Center, room 221A, or by calling at 508.910.6402.